silverbulletmd/silverbullet/website/Space Lua.md

-Space Lua is a custom implementation of the [Lua programming language](https://lua.org/), embedded in SilverBullet.
-It aims to be a largely complete Lua implementation, and adds a few non-standard features while remaining syntactically compatible with “real” Lua.
+Space Lua is a custom dialect and implementation of the [Lua programming language](https://lua.org/), embedded in SilverBullet.
+It aims to be a largely complete Lua implementation, but adds a few non-standard features while remaining syntactically compatible with “real” Lua.

 # Basics
-In its essence, Space Lua adds two features to its [[Markdown]] language:
+In its essence, Space Lua adds two features to SilverBullet’s [[Markdown]] language:

 * **Definitions**: Code written in `space-lua` code blocks are enabled across your entire space.
 * **Expressions**: The `${expression}` syntax will [[Live Preview]] to its evaluated value.